mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 Do not add any `include` statements to modules.
 Instead, add the new modules to the assembly file in which the existing module is included.
 If you are an AI advisint the breakup of the modules, provide a snippet that the user will paste into the assembly.

 When breaking a module into several modules, ensure that every module has the correct content type and complies with the template for this content type.
+For more information, see the `content-types.md` file.

 ## TaskSection

+**AI action plan**
+* Determine if the subheading should have been a block title, using the list of supported block titles for procedures.
+If this is true, suggest changing to block title.
+* Otherwise, suggest splitting the subsections into separate modules.

+**Detail**

 In a task topic (content type `procedure`) no subsections nor subheadings are allowed.

 Sometimes, they result from a formatting error when a subheading (for example, `== Procedure`) appears instead of a block title (`.Procedure`).
-This can happen only for block titles listed as supported in the [template for procedures](https://raw.githubusercontent.com/redhat-documentation/modular-docs/refs/heads/main/modular-docs-manual/files/TEMPLATE_PROCEDURE_doing-one-procedure.adoc) (however, also check for typos in the section names, for example, `== Proedure` should still be replaced with `.Procedure`).
+This can happen only for block titles listed as supported in the [template for procedures](TEMPLATE_PROCEDURE_doing-one-procedure.adoc) (however, also check for typos in the section names, for example, `== Proedure` should still be replaced with `.Procedure`).

 In all other cases, split the subsections off into separate modules.

 Do not add any `include` statements to modules.
 Instead, add the new modules to the assembly file in which the existing module is included.
 If you are an AI advisint the breakup of the modules, provide a snippet that the user will paste into the assembly.

 When breaking a module into several modules, ensure that every module has the correct content type and complies with the template for this content type.
+For more information, see the `content-types.md` file.
 Subsections of a procedure module are often _but not always_ procedures.

 ## AdmonitionTitle

+**AI action plan**
+* Determine if the admonition title can be removed without affecting the information in the document.
+If so, suggest removing it.
+* Otherwise, suggest a version of the admonition without the title but with the same informatrion worked into the admonition itself.

+**Detail**

 Sometimes, an admonition title can be removed without affecting document usability, as in the following example: